billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 <h2 class="Section-title">Introduction</h2>

 Decentralized Finance (DeFi) is hard for most users to understand.
-It’s an interesting blend of stock trading, technical hurdles, anonymity and peer to peer economics, wrapped in the form of a n online bank.
+It’s an interesting blend of stock trading, technical hurdles, anonymity and peer to peer economics, wrapped in the form of an online bank.
 For many users, it takes hours of personal time with a friend to help them get started.
 The value prop in it all though, is simply “Earn More With Your Crypto”.

 Most DeFi apps focused on one aspect of finance like peer to peer Lending and Borrowing.
 So one user could Lend Bitcoin and another user could pay interest to the Lender to borrow Bitcoin.
 Rather than just hold Bitcoin, users can lend it to earn an extra 2-5%.
 This is peer to peer lending and borrowing system is called a Money Market.

 Kava Labs focused on multiple aspects of DeFi; Money Markets, Stablecoin Minting, Decentralized Trading, Staking and Farming.
 The goal of this project is to take all these aspects DeFi and streamline it into a simple to use product.

-[ mint, lend, swap, staking ….
-Btc, BNB, Arom… diagram]

 </section>